Contact-Control-Interfaces/maestro-sdk-docs/Unity/2.6.0/README.md

  - The ability to customize force feedback and vibrotactile haptics per object in scene
  - An example scene showcasing interactions and haptics named "Sandbox"

-This Unity SDK is designed to be tracking-agnostic, though we provide prefab rigs for Ultraleap and Oculus hand tracking.
+This Unity SDK is designed to be tracking-agnostic, though we provide prefab rigs for Ultraleap and Meta hand tracking.
 If you want compatibility with some other tracking configuration, you can try to roll your own rig by following these steps [TODO].

 ## Compatibility

 The Unity SDK provides the following prefab rigs for ease of integration:
  - [MaestroUltraleapRig] - Provides support for:
    - Leap Motion Controller
-   - Sterio IR 170
+   - Stereo IR 170
    - Ultraleap 3Di
  - [MaestroOculusRig]
    - Meta Quest 2